Luke Joyce: Carlisle United

-After a short trial, Joyce joined Carlisle United, initially with the club taking over his Wigan scholarship, signing on a permanent basis in July 2006.
+After a short trial, Joyce joined Carlisle United, initially with the club taking over his Wigan scholarship, signing permanently in July 2006.
 He made his debut in League One as an 85th-minute substitute for Simon Hackney in a 2–0 win over Cheltenham Town at Brunton Park on 3 September.

 He scored his first senior goal for the "Cumbrians" in a 5–0 victory over Gillingham on 24 March.
 He was sent off for the first time in his career in a 2–0 defeat at Port Vale on 7 April.
 He made a total of 16 appearances across the 2006–07 season, helping Neil McDonald's "Blues" to an eighth-place finish.
-He featured just three times under new manager John Ward during the 2007–08 campaign, though managed to score his second career goal in a 3–2 win over Port Vale on 5 January.
+He featured just three times under new manager John Ward during the 2007–08 campaign, though he managed to score his second career goal in a 3–2 win over Port Vale on 5 January.

 On 27 November 2008, he joined Conference Premier club Barrow on a one-month loan; "Bluebirds" manager David Bayliss said that "Luke will definitely strengthen us but whether he starts or not remains to be seen".
-He made his debut at Holker Street in the shock FA Cup Second Round defeat of Brentford.
+He made his debut at Holker Street in the shock FA Cup second round defeat of Brentford.

 He remained with the club for five weeks, featuring seven times, before leaving after their FA Cup elimination by Middlesbrough in January 2009.

 On 13 March 2009, he joined Northwich Victoria on an initial one-month loan.
 He scored on his debut for the "Vics" two days later in a 4–1 defeat at Cambridge United.
 He scored two goals in 12 games for Andy Preece's side, who ended the 2008–09 season being relegated out of the Conference Premier.
 Nevertheless, he said he enjoyed his time at the Victoria Stadium, and upon returning to Carlisle he found that he was to be released by manager Greg Abbott.